-This is a fantastic opportunity to visit and photograph the beautiful misty isle and spaces are limited, with previous workshops having sold out.
+This is a fantastic opportunity to visit and photograph the beautiful misty isle and spaces are limited, with previous workshops having all sold out.

 As an avid fan and lover of Skye myself, you can be confident you’re in good hands with an intimate knowledge of the area having been many times before.
 I will take you to the best spots at the best times to suit the conditions.
 With such a small group size you’ll be sure to get plenty of 1-2-1 tuition, ensuring you learn as much as you possibly can over the week as well as enjoying your time on the beautiful misty isle.

-We will be staying in a self-catering cottage in Portree to ensure we are as close to the locations as we can be.
+We will be staying in a self-catering cottage a 5 minute drive from Portree to ensure we are as close to the locations as we can be.
 As we are in a self-catering cottage, this gives us much more flexibility to come and go as we please and also cook meals in the cottage.
 A certain amount of flexibility will be required as we may be out shooting during some meal times but we will discuss on a day-to-day basis.
 With the sunset being around 18:00, we will be back most days in plenty of time for an evening meal.
 If you wish to eat out, you are more than welcome to and we are just 5 minutes from the town centre.
 We generally tend to have a meal out on the last night to sign off the week and celebrate.

 The cottage also boats a large comfortable lounge, decent sized kitchen with facilities, WiFi, a huge conservatory and ample parking.

 Upon booking you will be provided with a questionnaire to fill out which is a requirement of attending.
 I will also provide a recommended kit list and what to bring.